mittalyash616/Elevate_Labs_Project/Day-4/readme.md

-# Day-4: Linear Regression
+# Day-4: Classification with Logistic Regression.

 **Objective:**
-Implement and understand simple & multiple linear regression.
+Build a binary classifier using logistic regression.

 **Tools Used:**
 - Python